Introduction to Mulesoft Interview Questions And Answers

 Implementation of ESB is not suitable for all the projects.
 We should analyze is really ESB is required here or not.
-You need to analyze by taking below points into consideration:
+You need to analyze by considering the below points:

-- In the project, require 3 or more applications and services to be integrated and there must be a need to communicate between the applications.
+- The project requires 3 or more applications and services to be integrated, and there must be a need to communicate between the applications.

-- If there is plain of interacting with more applications and Services in the future then we can go with Mule ESB because it is highly scalable.
+- If it is plain of interacting with more applications and Services in the future, then we can go with Mule ESB because it is highly scalable.

-- We need to keep cost also in mind before going to ESB implementation
+- We need to keep the cost also in mind before going to ESB implementation.

 8. Explain the difference between Callout and Service Invoke?